Tales of an Interview with Unbound's Alien Pixel Studios

 Craitoiu said the goal is for the demo to introduce players to several dangerous environments, where they uncover a portion of the story by solving some puzzles.
-It'll also get players familiar with the portal system through using it to solve puzzles with a range of difficulties.
+It'll also get players familiar with the portal system by using it to solve puzzles with a range of difficulties.

 And, of course, it'll show off the platforming features and art style.

-Alien Pixel Studio's three-year long journey is nearing its end.
+Alien Pixel Studio's three-year-long journey is nearing its end.
 Unbound is expected to launch on PC sometime in 2020.
 But in the meantime, if you want to keep up with developments and news, you can follow the dev team on Discord and Twitter.